madebypixel02/Operating-Systems-Practices/README.md

 # Operating Systems Practices | UOC

-*A repo to host my practices for the Operating Systems subject 💻*
+*A repo to host my practices for the Operating Systems course 💻*